 The DM1 FPS hasn't gotten a whole lot of mainstream attention (yet) and that's a shame.
 It's one of the best gaming mice that I've had the pleasure of using this year so far.

 The cable is the obvious MVP for me here.
-Yes, the DM1 FPS has a great shape, great buttons, and a flawless sensor, but there are plenty of mice out there who also have that.
-What they don’t have (apart from perhaps the FinalMouse UL Phantom, which is a limited edition release so I’m not sure if that counts) is this super light and flexible cable.
+Yes, the DM1 FPS has a great shape, great buttons, and a flawless sensor, but there are plenty of mice out there that also have that.
+What they don't have (apart from perhaps the FinalMouse UL Phantom, which is a limited edition release so I'm not sure if that counts) is this super light and flexible cable.